Donald Trump is making the United States an anti-corruption laughingstock

 Trump's picks to run the two agencies that spearhead FCPA cases, the Justice Department and the Securities and Exchange Commission, don't inspire confidence.
 His choice to lead the Securities and Exchange Commission, a corporate lawyer named Jay Clayton, chaired a New York Bar Association committee that released a white paper in 2012 calling the United States' current enforcement of the law "unilateral and zealous" and recommending "the reevaluation of the United States' strategy in fighting foreign corruption."
 Trump's attorney general, Jeff Sessions, pledged during his confirmation hearings to uphold the FCPA, but some experts fear that budget cuts could still weaken enforcement even if the law is kept in place.
 "I would never question the integrity of the people who are pursuing these cases…but you can cut a budget," says Chris Sanders, a spokesman for Transparency International.
 "You can reduce the numbers of investigators."

-Mary Beth Goodman, a former National Security Council member and anti-corruption expert under Obama, says that US leadership on the issues of transparency and anti-corruption cuts both ways.
-If the US commits to raising the bar on transparency and ethical standards, other countries feel compelled to follow.
-But if the US all but abandons the fight, that signal could set off a race to the bottom around the world.
+Mary Beth Goodman, a former National Security Council member and anti-corruption expert under Obama, says US leadership on the issues of transparency and anti-corruption cuts both ways.
+If the United States commits to raising the bar on transparency and ethical standards, other countries feel compelled to follow.
+But if the United States all but abandons the fight, that signal could set off a race to the bottom around the world.
 "Very little gets done without US leadership," Goodman says.
 "If we aren't there constantly being the ones calling some of this action out and leading by example, it's not going to continue to make progress."